-Mail your tar files to krietvel (at) liacs (dot) nl and make sure the subject of the e-mail contains OS Assignment 4.
+Check whether the diff-file contains all of the changes you have made and want to submit (open the diff-file in an editor).
+Submit the diff-file together with your PDF report by e-mail to os2016 (at) handin (dot) liacs (dot) nl and make sure the subject of the e-mail equals "OS2016 Assignment 4".
 Include your names and student IDs in the e-mail.

-Deadline: We expect your submissions by Sunday, May 25 before 23:59.
+Deadline: We expect your submissions before Friday, May 20 before 23:59.
+No exceptions; deliveries after the deadline will not be graded!.